-By the middle of the 20th century, governments were beginning to recognize that trade in some wild animals and plants had a devastating impact on those species.
-These species were being driven toward extinction through unsustainable use for food, fuel, medicine and other purposes.
+In the mid-20th century, governments were beginning to recognize that trade in some wild animals and plants had a devastating impact on those species.
+These species were being driven toward extinction through unsustainable use for food, fuel, medicine, and other purposes.

-After four decades, CITES remains one of the cornerstones of international conservation with 175 member countries and trade regulated in more than 34,000 species.
-Representatives of CITES nations meet every two to three years at a Conference of the Parties where progress is reviewed and adjustments are made to the list of protected species, which is grouped into three categories with different levels of protection:
+CITES remains one of the cornerstones of international conservation.
+There are 184 member Parties and trade is regulated in more than 38,000 species.
+Representatives of CITES nations meet every two to three years at a Conference of the Parties (or COP) to review progress and adjust the lists of protected species, which are grouped into three categories with different levels of protection: